-- Slowly roll car forward so wheels can mount skids.
+- Slowly roll the car forward so wheels can mount skids.

 - Apply car brakes.
-Chock other end of car on flat track.
+Chock other ends of the car on a flat track.

-- As a Car-Stopper (for flat track only): Place skids on each rail, one skid a few metres away from the other.
+- As a Car-Stopper (for flat track only): Place skids on each rail, one skid a few meters away from the other.

 - Let car roll forward at 5-8km/hr maximum speed.